canonical/mir/doc/android_technical_details.md

 Mir Usage of Android Drivers
 ----------------------------

-Mir relies on the libhybris library to use the android drivers.
-This allows the drivers to use the bionic libc while Mir itself uses the standard gnu libc.
+Mir relies on the libhybris library to use the Android drivers.
+This allows the drivers to use the bionic libc while Mir itself uses the standard GNU libc.

 Mir Display Modes
 -----------------

-When you're using Mir to drive the display of the android device, Mir has a default way to display, as well as a back-up mode that it can try if the default mode isn't working.
+When you're using Mir to drive the display of the Android device, Mir has a default way to display, as well as a backup mode that it can try if the default mode isn't working.

  *  Default Mode
-    The default display mode uses the HWC HAL module from the android drivers.
+    The default display mode uses the HWC HAL module from the Android drivers.
     Depending on the version and device, the default mode may also use the framebuffer HAL module.
 These modules are used to determine the display information, to synchronize with vsync, and to post to the display.
 The HWC